Honey Boo Boo Refuses To Diet, 11-Year-Old Says She Likes Her Curves

 — People Magazine (@people) February 28, 2017

 Even though Honey Boo Boo has sworn that she’s not jumping on a cheeseburger-less bandwagon and making lifestyle changes to lose weight alongside her mom, some are hopeful that Mama June’s struggle could positively impact her daughter’s future choices.
-In a recent interview, June advised those trying to lose weight to keep take it a day at a time without giving up.
+In a recent interview, June advised those trying to lose weight to take it a day at a time without giving up.

 “I’d tell people who are struggling with weight, just take it one day at a time.
 You can’t just give up because it seems like the easy way to go.
 Trust me, I wanted to give up several times throughout this journey.”